MTN Group Limited – Financial report – 31 December 2020

 Application of the ECL model had an immaterial impact on all financial assets except for contract assets and trade receivables.

-Provision Matrix – ECLs are calculated by applying a loss ratio to the aged balance of trade receivables at each reporting date.
-The loss ratio is calculated according to the ageing/payment profile of sales by applying historical/proxy write offs to the payment profile of the sales population.
+Provision matrix – ECLs are calculated by applying a loss ratio to the aged balance of trade receivables at each reporting date.
+The loss ratio is calculated according to the ageing/payment profile of sales by applying historical/ proxy write offs to the payment profile of the sales population.
 In instances where there was no evidence of historical write offs management used a proxy write off.
 Trade receivable balances have been grouped so that the ECL calculation is performed on groups of receivables with similar risk characteristics and ability to pay.
 Similarly, the sales population selected to determine the ageing/payment profile of the sales is representative of the entire population and in line with future payment expectations.
-The historic loss ratio is then adjusted for forward-looking
+The historic loss ratio is then adjusted for forward-looking information (including forecast economic indicators, as affected by the COVID-19 pandemic) to determine the ECL for the portfolio of trade receivables at the reporting date to the extent that there is a strong correlation between the forward-looking information, and the ECL.

-The group used 5 to 36 months sales data to determine the payment profile of the sales.
-Where the group has information about actual historical write-offs, actual write-offs have been used to determine a historic loss ratio.
+The Group used 12 – 36 months sales data to determine the payment profile of the sales.
+Where the Group has information about actual historical write-offs, actual write-offs have been used to determine a historic loss ratio.
 Alternatively, management has used a proxy write-off based on management’s best estimate.
-The group has considered quantitative forward-looking information such as the core inflation rate.
+The Group has considered quantitative forward-looking information such as the core inflation rate.
 Qualitative assessments have also been performed, of which the impact was found to be immaterial.

 The loss allowance for trade receivables to which the provision matrix has been applied is determined as follows:

-For corporate customers management rebutted the presumption that a customer is in default when 90 days past due and have determined default as 180 days past due.
+For corporate customers, management rebutted the presumption that a customer is in default when 90 days past due and have determined default as 180 days past due.
 This is on the basis of billing disputes taking time to resolve resulting in a high cure rate.
-The balance of trade receivables and contract assets to which the simplified parameter-based approach has been applied is as follows:

 Trade receivables are written off when there is no reasonable expectation of recovery.
 This is assessed individually by each operation and includes for example where the trade receivables have been handed over for collection and remain outstanding or the debtor has entered bankruptcy.